ekzhu/Stock-Portfolio-Builder/README.md

 ##Introduction
 Use various financial optimization models to construct portfolios from a selected group of stocks.
+The optimization model should be used for education purpose only.
+No responsibility for loss incurred when applied to real-world market trading.

 ##Usage:
 1. Select your stocks and put them in a separate text file, separate stocks by new lines.